Seneca-ICTOER/OPS345v2/docs/Labs/lab4.md

 Reboot your mint-client.

 Next we will install it on our win-client VM.
+Boot up your win-client and log in.

-- Boot up your win-client and log in.
+The first thing we are going to do is
 - Click the windows icon and type “powershell”
 - Right-click on “Windows PowerShell” and click “Run as administrator”
 - Click “Yes” in the “User Account Control” window